What You’ll Build: A verified webhook subscription that receives live

 Combine Both Filters

 Use both fleet IDs and fleet references together.
-Filters use OR logic—events matching either criteria will be delivered.
+Filters use OR logic — events matching either criteria will be delivered.

 Subscribe to an event type (e.g.,

-Each event payload includes a
+Each event payload includes both a